What to Do After a Car Crash That Was Not Your Fault *

 Common Causes of Car Accidents

 There are a number of accidents that are common and caused by another driver that is being negligent.
 For example, rear-end collisions happen more than you would think.
 This is when the other party collides with the back of your vehicle.
 This is usually because they did not keep a safe distance and did not break in time when you came to a stop.
 Perhaps they were also doing something illegal at the time, such as being on the phone or being under the influence.
+This is considered a crime and you should consider contacting a criminal solicitor in Dublin to help you out if that is the case.

 Other common causes of car accidents include: